mlflow/mlflow/docs/source/index.rst

   inference platforms (:ref:`models`).

 MLflow is library-agnostic.
-You can use it with any machine learning library, and in any programming language, since all functions are accessible through a :ref:`rest_api` and :ref:`CLI<cli>`.
+You can use it with any machine learning library, and in any programming language, since all functions are accessible through a :ref:`rest-api` and :ref:`CLI<cli>`.
 For convenience, the project also includes a :ref:`python_api`.

 Get started using the :ref:`quickstart` or by reading about the :ref:`key concepts<concepts>`.